remcovaes/listbox-bug/README.md

 - Click clear

 Actual:
-- Notice 1 option in the map version
+- 1 option in the map version
-- Notice 2 options in the repeat version
+- 2 options in the repeat version
 - The workaround is working fine

 Expected: